 Impact + growth opportunities: By working at a small business—especially in the early stages—every employee has a powerful impact.
 With a lot on the line, your accomplishments (and mistakes) will be highly visible throughout the organization.
 You could also influence key decisions.
 Founders and other leaders of startups understand that innovation and risk often spur growth, so they will often turn to their employees for inspiration.
 However, growth at a startup can look a lot different.
 While you’ll have many opportunities to expand your skills and diversify your experience, the horizontal hierarchy may make it more difficult to move into leadership positions.

-Benefits: Startups tend to cultivate fairly relaxed cultures where employees may enjoy “perks” like free food, flex time, and generous vacation policies.
+Benefits: Startups tend to cultivate fairly relaxed cultures where employees may enjoy “perks” like free food, and generous vacation policies.
 In such a close-knit environment, many of these companies also try to place an emphasis on team building activities outside of the office.
 This may include happy hours, volunteer events, and fitness or sporting activities.